The Gromov width of Bott-Samelson varieties: Abstract

 \section{Abstract}

 We prove that the Gromov width of any Bott-Samelson variety associated to a reduced expression and equipped with a rational K\"ahler form equals the symplectic area of a minimal curve.
+From this, we derive an estimate for the Seshadri constants of ample line bundles on Bott-Samelson varieties.